Shrunken Heads (film)

-Premise
+Plot

 New Yorkers Tommy Larson and Bill Turner are best friends who spend their time reading comic books which they buy from Mr. Sumatra's newspaper stand.
 However, they are also under constant bullying from local hoodlums Vinnie Benedetti, Booger Martin, and Podowski.
 Tommy also has a major crush on Sally, who happens to be Vinnie's girlfriend.
 Vinnie works for mob boss "Big Moe", always doing the dirty work.

 When newcomer Freddie Thompson gets bullied by Vinnie and the boys, Tommy's attempt to stand up to Vinnie proves futile until Mr. Sumatra saves them as Booger tells Vinnie that something is off with the newspaper stand owner.
 When Tommy, Bill, and Freddie hatch a plan to have Vinnie and the boys getting busted, Big Moe gets word and she orders Vinnie and the boys to kill the three teens.
 When they are killed in cold blood, Mr. Sumatra, revealed to be a voodoo priest, resurrects the trio as shrunken heads.
 Tommy has the power to emit electricity.
 Bill becomes a vampire.
 Freddie has the ability to unleash a switchblade from his mouth.
 The trio uses their new powers to exact revenge and make New York a safe place to live again.